marcusbotacin/BranchMonitoringProject/README.md

 * **CPU Checks**: PERF_COUNT support check is missing.
 * **BranchClient Multi-Thread Support**: How to launch more threads without breaking flow tracking ?

+## Future Plans

+Multi-Core implementation is coming!
+I only need to hook *HalpPerfInterruptHandler*.